containers/validator/README.md

 # Read-only system usecase

-A common usecase for validator is when you have a machine with a read-only system partition (including /etc), and on top of this you want to install extra configuration files that are individaul to each machine.
+A common usecase for Validator is when you have a machine with a read-only system partition (including /etc), and on top of this you want to install extra configuration files that are individual to each machine.
 However you don't want to allow *any* such configuration file to be installable, just those from a trusted source.